 - Urban land cover (3,646 cities of 100,000 or more in 2000, based on satellite

-- The urban population of the developing countries is expected to double between 2000 and 2030 and the nations of the world are largely ignorant of the impacts, or cannot act on the implications of this knowledge.
+- The urban population of the developing countries is expected to double between 2000 and 2030.
+The nations of the world are largely ignorant of the impacts or cannot act on the implications.

 - The data, images, metrics, and methodology from Making Room for a Planet of Cities are available in an accompanying sub-center, the Atlas of Urban Expansion, in the Databases section of Resources & Tools at the Lincoln Institute Web site.

 We know a scientist can calculate mass and energy to claim the stars and galaxies of the cosmos formed matter from an energy source named the “big bang.”
 The aboriginals of Australia describe the stars as “sparks from the fire.”
 Both are instructive observations.

 They also indicate the paralysis caused by the abundance of observations that stretch between them.
 Nevertheless, too many choices regarding too many problems have well-known urban solutions.
 The cities that limit lateral size but offer unlimited potential for growth in every respect provide the proof.